Spectral Filtering for Complex Linear Dynamical Systems

 \end{theorem}

-This result implies that, although the ambient state dimension of the quantum system may be exponentially large, the information accessible from observations over a finite horizon is effectively confined to a $k^*$-dimensional subspace.
-Beyond this threshold, additional spectral components contribute only exponentially small information and are therefore fundamentally unlearnable from data.
+In particular, beyond the effective dimension \(k^\star\), the singular values of \(Z_W(\beta)\) decay at a stretched-exponential rate, with only an additional \(\log W\) loss in the exponent.

-\begin{proof}[Proof Sketch] The matrix $Z_W(\beta)$ decomposes as a Hadamard product $Z_W(\beta)=A\circ B$, where $A$ is a Hankel matrix with exponentially decaying spectrum and $B$ is a Toeplitz (DPSS) matrix with effective rank $k^*$.
-A generalized eigenvalue tail bound for Hadamard products implies that truncating $A$ at rank $s$ and $B$ at rank $k^*$ yields rank at most $s k^*$.
-Combining this with the exponential decay of $A$ and the sharp spectral concentration of $B$ gives $\sigma_{s k^*+1}(Z_W(\beta)) \lesssim e^{-c s}$, which implies the stated stretched-exponential decay.
-The full proof appears in Appendix~\ref{app:hadamard_decay}. \end{proof}
+This theorem shows that the informative part of the response class is effectively confined to a $k^\star$-dimensional subspace.
+Beyond that threshold, the singular values of $Z_W(\beta)$ decay exponentially, so the remaining directions contribute only exponentially small information.

-Figure \ref{fig:spectrum} empirically illustrates this sharp transition for a window of $W=200$ observations at two different energy band limits.
+Equivalently, although a CLDS may have a very large hidden state dimension, the set of predictors it induces over a finite window can be compressed to dimension on the order of $\beta W$.